-- The optional, but recommended text regarding data and technology asset inventories in Section 3(a)(iii) supports: - the Minnesota Consumer Data Privacy Act's specific data inventory requirements (HF 4757, Section 8, Subd.
-2(c)); and - general expectations underlying any reasonable measures standard because organizations likely cannot demonstrate that they reasonably secure data and technology assets that they do not track in some manner. - The optional language in Section 3(f) addresses specific reporting requirements under the FTC's GLBA Safeguards Rule, although some state laws and regulations, like the New York Department of Financial Services (NYDFS) Cybersecurity Regulations, may impose similar requirements (for more, see Practice Notes, GLBA: The Financial Privacy and Safeguards Rules and The NYDFS Cybersecurity Regulations).
+- The optional, but recommended text regarding data and technology asset inventories in Section 3(a)(iii) supports: - the Minnesota Consumer Data Privacy Act's specific data inventory requirements (Minn.
+Stat.
+Ann. § 325M.16 subd.
+2(c) (effective Jul.
+31, 2025)); and - general expectations underlying any reasonable measures standard because organizations likely cannot demonstrate that they reasonably secure data and technology assets that they do not track in some manner. - The optional language in Section 3(f) addresses specific reporting requirements under the FTC's GLBA Safeguards Rule, although some state laws and regulations, like the New York Department of Financial Services (NYDFS) Cybersecurity Regulations, may impose similar requirements (for more, see Practice Notes, GLBA: The Financial Privacy and Safeguards Rules and The NYDFS Cybersecurity Regulations).